Stono/devenv/README.md

 ### code:/storage
 This is a docker volume, and your working directory inside the environment.
 The reason we don't mount a host volume here is because we don't want invalid file permissions, or things in `node_modules` that are compiled against your host OS rather than the devenv.
 As a result, you should be cloning and working inside the devenv.

+The reason I use a docker named volume rather than a bind mount to your host is because the performance of bind mounts is significantly worse than using native storage for MacOSX hosts.
+This is because the mount has to bridge the QEMU2 virtual machine.
+This is even worse for situations where there are lots of files, for example a `node_modules` directory.

 ### docker:/var/lib/docker
 This is a volume used for persistence of the docker-in-docker stuff.
 IE.  Any `docker build/pull` you do inside the devenv persists here.